-Ah… to be a kid again; this photo of my much younger boys depicts the true essence of literally doing nothing.
-So much fun; it was a gorgeous hot day; the remedy was to stay cool, so let’s put patio chairs on our heads and blast the sprinkler.
+Ah… to be a kid again; this photo of my much younger boys captures the essence of doing nothing.
+It was a gorgeous, hot day, so the remedy was to stay cool.
+Let’s put patio chairs on our heads and blast the sprinkler.
 So innovative!
 Actually, isn’t that what life’s about, taking moments like these, be it an hour, a day, or a few minutes, to experience some downtime?

-The Italians have a lovely expression, dolce far niente, meaning the sweetness of doing nothing.
-It doesn’t mean being lazy.
-It’s referring to the pleasure one gets from being idle or being in the moment.
-Sounds wonderful, but hard to do?
+The Italians have a lovely phrase, dolce far niente, which means the sweetness of doing nothing.
+It doesn’t mean being lazy; rather, it’s about the pleasure one finds in being idle or present in the moment.
+Sounds wonderful, but is it hard to do?
 There never seem to be enough hours in the day.
-It’s time to leave the guilt, chores and to-do lists behind.
+It’s time to leave guilt, chores, and to-do lists behind.

-I know this seems foreign to most of us; it’s a lesson in letting go.
-Dolce far niente, which the Italians have fully embraced as part of their culture and in their daily routines.
-I think we can agree Italians know a few things about how to savour the moment.
+I know this may feel unfamiliar to most of us; it’s a lesson in letting go.
+Dolce far niente, which the Italians wholeheartedly embrace as part of their culture and daily routines.
+I think we can all agree that Italians know a few things about how to savour the moment.

 Savouring the moment and doing nothing doesn’t necessarily mean sitting in a chair and staring at a wall unless that’s your thing.
 I hate to think of all those special moments I missed because I was too busy being busy, and then “poof,” you wonder where the time went.